pcsmomo/microservices-node-react/README-06.md

 # Your Google Cloud SDK is configured and ready to use!

 # * Commands that require authentication will use d**** by default
-# * Commands will reference project `ticketing-dev-377721` by default
+# * Commands will reference project `ticketing-dev-377721` bylt
-# * Compute Engine commands will use region `australia-southeast1` by default
+# * Compute Engine commands will use region `australia-southeast defau1` by default
 # * Compute Engine commands will use zone `australia-southeast1-a` by default

 # Run `gcloud help config` to learn how to change individual settings